5 Signs Your House Is Making You Sick + How To Solve Them

 1. High humidity

-A home with elevated humidity (anything above 45 percent) can become a breeding ground for mold.
+A home with elevated humidity (anything above 60%) can become a breeding ground for mold.
 If the humidity levels get high enough, they can also affect the drywall and create an environment where mold spreads behind walls.
 We now know that certain mold causes a plethora of health issues, from chronic sinusitis to nervous system damage.
 High humidity also welcomes dust mites, which can cause allergic reactions, stomach issues, and sleep disorders.
+Keep in mind that you don't want your humidity to be too low either (below 40%) since that can lead to respiratory irritation.

 - Make sure you run fan vents when showering and cooking.

-- Open windows during seasons with drier air whenever you can.
+- Open windows whenever you can to increase ventilation.

 Not only is dust a nuisance, but it also carries irritating dust mites that can disrupt our nasal passages and eyes.
 Studies show that dust mites put stress on our immune system, weakening it over time.
-Dust also brings in dirt and particles from outside, which can contain pesticides and herbicides that are potentially toxic to the nervous system.
+Dust also attracts dirt and particles from outside, which can contain pesticides and herbicides that are potentially toxic to the nervous system, and one recent study linked dust to weight gain.

 How to minimize dust: